Bitmap icons go blurry on high-DPI displays and break when a WPF or WinUI app switches between light and dark themes. The fix is to ship icons as

 When to choose XAML code

-- You’re building desktop apps with WPF or WinUI and need crisp, scalable icons.
+- You're building desktop apps with WPF or WinUI and need icons that stay crisp at 125%, 150%, and 200% DPI scaling.

-- You want icons that inherit theme colors via brushes or
+- You want icons that inherit theme colors through brushes or a

-Foregroundbindings. - You prefer XAML resources you can reuse in styles, control templates, or data templates.
+Foregroundbinding, so light/dark switching needs no extra assets. - You prefer XAML resources you can reuse across styles, control templates, and data templates instead of importing image files.

 Draw, Import or Trace your icon